trailofbits/deepstate/README.md

 generates tests using completely random data.
 Using this fuzzer is as simple as calling the native executable with the `--fuzz` argument.
 The fuzzer also takes a `seed` and `timeout` (default of two minutes) to control the fuzzing.
-If you want to actually save the test cases generated, you need to add a `--output_test_dir` arument to tell DeepState where to put the generated tests.
-By default fuzzing saves only failing and crashing tests and only when given an output directory.
+By default fuzzing saves only failing and crashing tests, and these only when given an output directory.
+If you want to actually save the test cases generated, you need to add a `--output_test_dir` argument to tell DeepState where to put the generated tests, and if you want the (totally random and unlikely to be high-quality) passing tests, you need to add `--fuzz_save_passing`.

 Note that while symbolic execution only works on Linux, without a fairly complex cross-compliation process, the brute force fuzzer works